Adam Exploits $\ell_\infty$-geometry of Loss Landscape via Coordinate-wise Adaptivity: Experiment Details

 \subsection{Computation of matrix norms}

-It is computationally infeasible to get the full Hessian matrix and directly compute norms of it.
+As mentioned in \Cref{sec:general_theory}, it is computationally infeasible to get the full Hessian matrix and directly compute norms of it.
 Instead we leverage Hessian vector product function in Jax to probe the Hessian matrix.
 We use Lanczos algorithm to estimate spectral norm.
-The estimation of $(1,1)$-norm relies on the properties of Cauchy distribution.
-Given $a=[a_1, \cdots, a_n]$ and i.i.d. standard Cauchy variables $X_1, \cdots, X_n$, $\sum_{i=1}^n a_i X_i$ is Cauchy distributed with mean $0$ and scale $\sum_{i=1}^n \abs{a_i}$.
-For a single value Cauchy distribution with mean $0$ and scaling $\gamma$, an estimator for $\gamma$ is the median of the absolute values of all the samples.

-Therefore, we propose \Cref{alg:11norm} to estimate the sum of absolute values for each row and sum over all the rows to get $(1,1)$-norm of Hessian matrix.
-We choose $n=50$ for all the measurement experiments.
-We also prove a concentration inequality in \Cref{thm:measure_11_norm}.
+We propose \Cref{alg:11norm} to estimate the sum of absolute values for each row and sum over all the rows to get $(1,1)$-norm of Hessian matrix.
+We first subsample a fixed batch of training data for estimating the $(1,1)$-norm of Hessian matrix.
+The high-level idea is to compute the matrix vector products between Hessian of training loss on this batch and a sequence of random Cauchy vectors.
+Then we take the $\ell_1$ norm of the coordinate-wise median of the resulting sequence of Hessian vector products.
+Because the Cauchy distribution is 1-stable, the resulting product is also a vector of Cauchy random variables, and the magnitude of each element equals to $\ell_1$ norm of the corresponding row of the Hessian.
+Thus with infinitely many samples, the $\ell_1$ norm of the coordinate-wise median converges almost surely to the $(1,1)$-norm of the Hessian.

+We choose $n=200$ for the measurement experiments on GPT-2 and $n=50$ for the measurement experiments on ResNet18.
+We also prove a non-asymptotic high-probability multiplicative bound for the estimation error which depends mildly on the dimension $d$ in \Cref{thm:measure_11_norm}.

 \algrenewcommand\algorithmicrequire{\textbf{Input:}}